LucianoVandi/simplex-bus/README.md

 `createSchemaValidators` maps each command type to:
 - request validator on `<type>`
 - response validator on `<type>-response` (accepting success and error payload shapes when both are provided)

+When a schema validation fails, validators throw `CommandBusValidationError` with diagnostic details on `error.details`.

 ## Quality Gates